 - Avoid wearing makeup such as mascara, eyeliners, or artificial eyelashes

-- On the surgery day, wash your face with soap and water only
+- Only wash your face with soap and water on the day of surgery

 - Abstain from drinking alcohol at least 24 hours before surgery

 - Avoid wearing contact lenses and prescription glasses a few days before surgery